 Buying refurbished IP phones can save a lot of money but it is important to evaluate the warranty and determine the overall value proposition.
 For example, the phone price may be cheap but if it has no warranty and only lasts a year, then they are going to end up costing you more than a new purchase would have cost in the first place.

 Before you make the final decision on which phones to purchase, it is useful to evaluate some user reviews.
 WhichVoIP has a collection of VoIP phone user reviews that may help with your decision.
 We have also created our own editor reviews for many of the popular models.
 Use the tables at the top of this page to access these review pages directly.

 If you have used IP phones at your work you can add your opinion for others to read.

 IP Phone prices can range from under $100 to well over $500 per phone depending on the make and model.
 This can become a big upfront cost that needs to be considered in detail before making the final switch to VoIP service.
 The cost of IP phones can vary greatly however depending on what features a business needs and what make and model of phone that is ultimately selected.

 Although an ATA can be used to avoid the need for IP phones, it is next to impossible to take full advantage of all the features that VoIP has to offer without an IP enabled phone.
 There are many different ways to purchase phones, keep the IP phone price down, and make it less of an upfront burden to businesses that want to switch to VoIP.

-The phone prices listed in the table below are the prices advertised on VoIP providers websites as of January 2016.
+The phone prices listed in the table below are the prices advertised on VoIP providers websites.
 The price that is listed is the price per phone.

 Please contact us if you are a supplier and have IP phone comparison pricing information that you would like to see added to this table.